Once the big day is over, don't forget to tick these tasks off your to-do list

 Book an anniversary getaway

-There’s only one way to get over those honeymoon blues and that’s by booking another trip (sorry bank balance!).
+There’s only one way to get over those post wedding honeymoon blues and that’s by booking another trip (sorry bank balance!).
 If you celebrated your wedding day in a hotel, double check with them first, as sometimes they offer special rates and added extras for couples who return to celebrate one year of marriage.
 Also, your honeymoon hotel may offer a similar sort of thing, so do check before booking.

 Share your snaps

 Social media was probably a flurry of excitement on your big day, with guests posting pictures of the amazing time they had.
 However, you were probably too busy enjoying every second to even give a thought to a status update.
 But now with some time on your hands, you may want to pop up a gallery of your favourite photos from the day.
 And of course, if your photographer has given you the professional photographs, that’s even better.

 Send your thank yous

 It may have been a while since you opened all your cards and gifts, but we hope you remembered who bought what as now you’re faced with the important task of saying thank you to your friends and family.
 Traditionally, this would have been a card sent out in the post.
 But, hey, we’re in the 21st century, so if you’d rather send an email, a Facebook message or even a text that’s totally up to you – as long as you do it.